nagasudhirpulla/taming_python/blog/skills/any_all_in_python.md

 <hr/>

-* **any** keyword evaluates to True if any one of the supplied inputs is True or 1.
+**any** keyword evaluates to True if any one item in the supplied list is True or 1.
 For Example
 ```python
 x = True
 y = False